jhamill34/disney-gen-ai-takehome/README.md

 This will start up another webserver on port 3000.
 It has two pages `/app/chat` and `/app/ingest`.
 The chat page will ask for a user name and connect to the backend using websockets via the STOMP protocol.
 Messages will be sent to the backend and then the RAG pipeline on the backend will talk to OpenAI with the help of some context from our VectorDB to get an answer.
 When the answer is ready, its sent back to the client over websockets.

-The ingestion page is a simple form that sends a request (explained below) to ingest a web page via a url.

 ### Ingesting data sets (i.e. websites)

 On the `/app/ingest` page of the frontend, you can find a form that accepts a url to ingest a webpage.
-Its all done via a websocket connection to make the action (just like the chat interface) to make it async.
+Its all done via a websocket connection to make the action (just like the chat interface) async.

 The backend has a handler that accepts a url which will ingest the content of the page by parsing the HTML, splitting the text, then creating embeddings via OpenAI, and storing them into PgVector.